 Hiking in Vinales, Cuba

-Within the national park area of Viñales, you’re free to wander and follow the hiking routes you’ll find here.
-They don’t tend to be well-marked, but are available for visitor use.
+Within the national park area of Viñales, visitors are free to wander and follow the hiking routes you’ll find here.
+While routes don’t tend to be well-marked in Viñales, they are completely available for visitor use.

 These are some popular hiking excursions in Viñales: